o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/speech-recognition-sample-level.md

 description: ' Try the Speech Recognition sample level in &ALYlong;. '
 title: Using the Speech Recognition Sample Level
 ---
-# Using the Speech Recognition Sample Level<a name="cloud-canvas-cloud-gem-speech-recognition-sample-level"></a>
+# Using the Speech Recognition Sample Level {#cloud-canvas-cloud-gem-speech-recognition-sample-level}

 Before you can use the Speech Recognition Sample Level, you must prepare the necessary Cloud Canvas resources\.
 The sample level for the Cloud Gem Speech Recognition is located in the Lumberyard `\dev\CloudGemSamples\Levels\SpeechToTextSampleCloudGemSamples` directory\.
 The name of the sample level is `SpeechToTextSample`\.

-## Preparing the Sample Level<a name="cloud-canvas-cloud-gem-speech-recognition-sample-level-preparing-the-sample-level"></a>
+## Preparing the Sample Level {#cloud-canvas-cloud-gem-speech-recognition-sample-level-preparing-the-sample-level}

 To prepare the sample level, you use the Cloud Gem Portal to import the sample Amazon Lex bot that is included with Lumberyard\.
-For more information about bots, see [ Bots, Intents, Slots, and Elicitations](/docs/userguide/gems/cloud-canvas/speech-recognition-intro.md#cloud-canvas-cloud-gem-speech-recognition-intro-bots-intents-slots-and-elicitations)\.
+For more information about bots, see [ Bots, Intents, Slots, and Elicitations](/docs/userguide/gems/cloud-canvas/speech-recognition-intro#cloud-canvas-cloud-gem-speech-recognition-intro-bots-intents-slots-and-elicitations)\.

 **To prepare the sample Level**